tenable/accurics-action/README.md

           plan-args: '-var myvar1=val1 -var myvar2=val2'
 ```

+### Example 2:
-### Configure an Accurics Scan using the latest Terraform version, custom variables, and instructs the action not to fail when any violations are found.
+This example configures an Accurics Scan using the latest Terraform version, custom variables, and instructs the action not to fail when any violations are found.
 This is helpful when first introducing the action into a new codebase and working through a large number of violations.
 Once the number of violations is manageable, the option can be set back to true (or removed).
 ```yaml
     steps:
       - name: Accurics